TradeStation vs. E*Trade Introduction

 Mobile Apps

-Now let’s look at phone and tablet apps.
-TradeStation has one app, E*Trade has two.
-TradeStation’s app includes a practice mode.
-One of E*Trade’s apps does, too.
-TradeStation’s app also offers:
+Now let’s look at mobile apps.
+TradeStation has one, and E*Trade has two.
+TradeStation’s app has a demo mode, and so does one of E*Trade’s apps.
+TradeStation’s app has other helpful tools, such as:

-- Option chains with spreads and custom trades
+- Option chains with spreads and custom orders

 - Alerts